cambiotraining/hpc-intro/materials/03-slurm.md

 We needed to replace "FIX-YOUR-USERNAME" with our actual username.

 We could then submit the script using `sbatch job_scripts/estimate_pi.sh`.
-And check the status of the job with `squeue -u USERNAME` (using our respective username).
+And check the status of the job with `squeue --me`.

 Because the job runs very fast, we may not have time to see it in the queue at all.
 However, we can check if it ran successfully in the next step.